BuggyOrg/Buggy/spec/BuggySpec.md

  * **explicit-callback = false** Buggy should send the data after the of the implementation automatically
  * **explicit-callback = true** Buggy should not send the data after running the implementation.
-The User is responsible for calling the callback via the ouput language dependent method
+The User is responsible for calling the callback via the output language dependent method

+ ## Functional Semantic Groups

+ A non atomic Semantic Group is a functional Unit that has no State and thus is referentially transparent.
+This cannot be guaranteed for atomic Semantic Groups, but all optimization processes and the whole idea is based on this property thus it is possible that an implementation that uses a cache shows unexpected behavior.

+ # Data flow

+ # Databases

+ # Language Definitions